Afghan official: 94 ISIS fighters killed by 'mother of all bombs'

 The US military defended its decision when it was quizzed Friday on whether the 21,600-pound behemoth was necessary for that particular target.

-The GPS-guided bomb is capable of destroying an area equivalent to nine city blocks.
+The 30-foot-long, GPS-guided bomb is capable of destroying an area equivalent to nine city blocks.

 "This was the right weapon against the right target," Gen. John Nicholson, commander for US forces in Afghanistan, said at a news conference.